Susana465/camkii_thesis/40-results.md

 # Limitations

 # discussion of results
+future step: having fully bound CaM can be useful to test whether the system can even reach peak activity, and CaMKII can be phosphorylated at levels shown in literature.

 .
 It is also important to understand whether the proposed constitutive enzymatic activity of such subunits leading to T286 phosphorylation is critical for maintaining the CaMKII-NMDAR complex.
 What is clear is that given the ∼40-fold higher concentration of CaMKII subunits than GluN2B subunits (see sects.
 9.2.2 and 13.2),  https://journals.physiology.org/doi/full/10.1152/physrev.00034.2022